SvanReilly/SvanReilly/README.md

 - 💼 https://www.linkedin.com/in/svanreilly/
 - 📲 Discord (**Nómada#8707**)

-I'm always open to new opportunities, collaborations or even a interesting talk.
+I'm always open to new opportunities, collaborations or even an interesting talk.

 🐺
 🙏🏻